MB-938/Docker-Project/README.md

     docker build -t my-app:1.0 .

 The dot "." at the end of the command denotes location of the Dockerfile.
 "my-app:1.0" will be the image we will use to `docker run my-app:1.0`.
+Then access the container using `docker exec -it "container-id" /bin/sh`
 Check Dockerfile to see the configuration and explanation